dariod10/RC-loco-10277-plus-lights/README.md

 # RC-loco-10277-plus-lights
-This is Pybricks code for Powered UP train HUB
+This is Pybricks code for Powered UP train HUB Recomended source for better speed control: krork_ml_post.py

 Designed for LEGO 10277, but applicable to any other locomotive using LEGO Powered Up-kontrola brzine rel. %